Log in

 There's over 2,000+ first time homebuyer programs in America that cover $5,000 or $10,000 or $20,000+ of a first time homebuyer's down payment.

-There's a website that lists most of these programs:
+And there's a website that lists most of these programs:

 → access my free cheat sheet to help you find first time homebuyer programs here

-When buying a home you have the down payment.
+1. You have the down payment.

-And you also have closing costs.
+2. You have closing costs.

 Closing costs are other fees that are part of buying a home.